-- St Richard of Chichester - 2003 is the 750th anniversary of St. Richard.
-The Diocese provides a brief life based on that of Friar Bocking, prayers, hymns, songs, litanies, and other relevant material.
+- St Richard of Chichester - 2003 was the 750th anniversary of St. Richard.
+The Diocese provided a brief life based on that of Friar Bocking, prayers, hymns, songs, litanies, and other relevant material.

 - Chichester District Council, UK.
 Internet website.

 - Gardiner, Rena for the Dean and Chapter of Chichester Cathedral.

 - The Story of St. Richard of Chichester Dorset: Workshop Press, 1980.
 [Primary source of information for this document; illus. with colorful drawings by the author.]

 - Gill, Eric (1882-1940), sculptor, typographer, native of Brighton, student at Chichester (Notre Dame).

 - Jones, David.